 Only Air India operates flights to Khajuraho from Delhi and Varanasi.
 There is one flight for these two cities from Khajuraho.

 There is only one direct train between Delhi and Khajuraho.

 Varanasi, Kanpur, Jhansi, Udaipur, Indore, and Bhopal have direct trains for Khajuraho.
 From Varanasi and Indore train operates thrice a week, while from Jhansi to Khajuraho there are 2 trains everyday.
-It is better to book tickets in advance if you are traveling in winters or during the Khajuraho dance festival.
+It is better to book tickets in advance if you are traveling in winter or during the Khajuraho dance festival.
 Or maybe book a Tatkal ticket.

 Jhansi is the major railway station near Khajuraho and it is 175 Km.
 There is a direct bus from Jhansi railway station for Khajuraho, which is the most convenient and economical way to travel between two cities.
 A taxi will cost between 3,100 to 3,500 INR.

 If you are traveling from Mumbai than Satna is the closet railway station to Khajuraho, it is 115 Km from Khajuraho.
 There are direct buses for Khajuraho from Satna, which are very economical though not very comfortable.
 A taxi will cost between 2,100 to 2,500 INR.

 You can also club Khajuraho with Orchha as it’s only 170 Km.

 November to January is the best time to visit in terms of temperature.
 The maximum temperature hovers around 16 to 18-degree Celcius and the minimum goes till 4 or 5-degree Celcius at night.
 It is the best time to explore the temples and open areas as the weather remains cool and sunny.